huyeduon/aws/README.md

 # Overview
-infraDemo.py is a python script that helps to decomission AWS resources in your account. terraform script is utility to deploy resources quickly so you can focus on testing your infraDemo.py script.
+infraDemo.py is a python script that helps to decommission AWS resources in your account. terraform script is a utility to deploy resources quickly so you can focus on testing your infraDemo.py script.
 # Requirements to run python script:
 - Boto3
 - alive_progress

 infraDemo.py script use config session from Boto3, the profile_name='htduong' is AWS profile configured in your laptop (or remote server where you run this infraDemo.py script.
 Please set it to match your working environment.)

-For detail packges, please look at file requirements.txt
+For detailed packages, please look at file requirements.txt

 # Terraform to build test infra
 You need to create terraform.tfvars with similar content: